Ah yes, this one is a real gem and unfortunately causes a lot of pain.

 Update

-The gentleman who sold the cartridge above with “only 20 hours” of use has been banned from StereoNet Australia for not offering a full refund as commanded by their review team.
-Well done to the team for enforcing ethical behaviour and stomping on this sort of thing.
+The gentleman who sold the cartridge above with “only 20 hours” of use has been banned from StereoNet Australia for not offering a full refund as instructed by their review team.
+Well done to the team for enforcing ethical behaviour and stomping on this.

-The seller claimed the cartridge was sold to him in this condition which is bad if true, but has no bearing on his ethical responsibilities or requirement to issue a refund.
-There is too much of this sort of thing going on unfortunately.
-We can blame others in cases like this but ultimately we have to accept personal responibility for things within our control and issuing a refund was within this seller’s control.
+The seller claimed the cartridge was sold to him in this condition.
+If true, this is also terrible, but it certainly doesn’t reduce his ethical responsibility.
+There is too much of this going on unfortunately.
+We can always blame others, but ultimately we have to accept responsibility for things within our control.
+I’ll never understand why one wouldn’t immediately issue a refund in a case like this, but to me it indicates guilt.

 Lessons

-There is one very obvious lesson here: Dont do this!
-Legitimate sellers will of course list cartridges with “only 50 hours” and various other low hours numbers.
+There is one very obvious lesson here: Don’t do this!
+Legitimate sellers will of course list cartridges with “only 50 hours” and various other low hours numbers and many of these will be legit.
 Just know that near-new cartridges look near-new and one should be extremely wary of very low-hours claims.

 Many cartridges that are damaged, with bent cantilevers, or with much higher than stated wear appear for sale on various platforms.
 Sellers often obscure details and many buyers lack the experience to know better.
 High-resolution inspection will, of course, tell the story though.
 We offer this service, as do others.
 Be careful and ask lots of questions, especially with much higher-priced “50-hour” carts.

-My best advice is simply to avoid trying to save a couple of hundred bucks on what is already a low-priced cartridge and just buy one new.
+My advice is to avoid trying to save a couple of hundred bucks on what is already a low-priced cartridge and just buy a new one.
+Often times, trying to save a small amount of money ends up costing much more and that’s exactly what happened here.

 Discover more from LiQUiD AUDiO